herzf012/lung-cancer-prediction/Readme2.md

        3. fit the logistic regression to the original dataset, and then print its score.
 Compare the two scores of the models.

  4. The ROC (Receiver Operating Characteristics) Curves
-   - ### This classifier is used by combining the two features of *Low and Medium* into one and label it to 0 to a get a binary classification data in order to compute and plot the ROC Curve (AUC) for the KNN model.
+   - ### Use this classifier to combine *Low and Medium* in one and label to a binary value then compute and plot the ROC Curve (AUC) for AUC measures.

- ## Part 4: Clustering for Unsupervised Machine Learning
+ ## Part 4: Unsupervised Machine Learning
+  - ### Clustering Data - Import sklearn.cluster, then drop the three columns, *High, Medium, Low* then normalize the data.
+Plot the data in two of the features, *Coughing of Blood, and Shortness of Breath, Wheezing and Alcohol use* in a scatterplot.

-  - ###
+  - ### Neural Network is used:

-## HTML to GitHub
+## Part 5: HTML Webpage
- 1. Host on GitHub: "LInk paste here"
+ 1. Host on GitHub

  2. HTML Files
-        a.
-Home Page (/templates/index.html)
+        1. Home Page (/templates/index.html)
-        b.
-Methodology page (/templates/methodology.html)
+        2. Methodology page (/templates/methodology.html)
-        c.
-Analysis page (/templates/analysis.html)
+        3. Analysis page (/templates/analysis.html)
-        d.
-Conclusion page (/templates/conclusion.html)
+        4. Conclusion page (/templates/conclusion.html)

  3. CSS Files (Cascading Style Sheets)
-        a. /static/css/style.css
+        1. /static/css/style.css